Do you have a rocky relationship with Instagram? Are you having a love and hate affair with Instagram?

 Engagement is key!
 It’s fun to virtually meet people from different parts of the world that share similar interests.
 If all I did was hit ‘like’ and move on, I’d be missing out on some great friendships and collaborations.

-These tips are for your soul.
-To help keep you sane during your unstable affair with Instagram.
+These are survival tips to help keep you sane during your unstable affair with Instagram.
 There will be times you will need an Instagram break and when you do, remember these tips.

-Tip #6: Be open to other people’s advice.
-Make sure that whatever you do, it makes you happy.
+- Be open to other people’s advice.
+Make sure that whatever you do makes you happy.

-Tip #8: Have fun!
+- Have fun!
 Don’t take this too seriously.
-I know for some of you Instagram is part of your job and it’s why you work your ass off, but if you’re not having fun doing it and you feel as though you’re slaving over it, why bother.
+I know for some of you Instagram is part of your job and it’s why you work your ass off.
+BUT, if you’re not having fun doing it and you feel as though you’re slaving over it… why bother?

 Like with everything else on my blog, this is solely my opinion and my experience.